Best UK eSIM for Business Travel and Digital Nomads

 Key tip: Most writing tools work offline and sync when you reconnect.
 Use this to your advantage — draft content offline in cafes or on trains, and let it sync automatically when you have a good connection.

-- Client-facing video calls (often externally facing, so reliability matters most)
+• Client-facing video calls (externally facing, so reliability matters most)

 Recommended setup: 30-50 GB Roami plan.
 The priority here is reliability over raw data volume.
 Roami’s auto carrier switching ensures your video calls don’t drop, and the hotspot tethering means you can give presentations from anywhere.

 Key tip: For important client calls, have a backup plan.
 If your eSIM hotspot fails, know where the nearest coffee shop with WiFi is.
-Also consider keeping a small amount of credit on a backup eSIM for emergencies.
+Also consider keeping a small 3GB backup top-up on your Roami account.
+But the real pro move?
+Schedule critical calls for 10am — after the morning commute congestion clears and before lunch-hour network load kicks in.
+Network congestion data from UK operators shows significantly lower traffic in that mid-morning window versus the 8-9am and 12-1pm peaks.

 Recommended setup: 20 GB Roami plan plus the hybrid giffgaff setup for a UK phone number.
 The UK number is important if you’re calling UK-based candidates or clients, as they’re more likely to answer a local number.